isabella232/help-7/gitbook/superquery/superquery-editor/organizing-queries.md

 After creating a Board, you'll want to give it a good name.
 Perhaps you intend on storing a queries which analyze your user behavior in a Board.
 In that case, you might call your Board "User Analytics", for example.

-The point is — just like with naming [Query Tabs](query-tabs.md) — your Board's name should be **descriptive** enough that it is obvious where to find specific data and easy to identify which queries the board contains.
+The point is &mdash; just like with naming [Query Tabs](query-tabs.md) &mdash; your Board's name should be **descriptive** enough that it is obvious where to find specific data and easy to identify which queries the board contains.

 ![](../.gitbook/assets/renameboard.gif)